HSBC to push on with overhaul 'wherever possible' despite crisis

-LONDON (Reuters) - HSBC will press ahead with plans to reallocate capital from underperforming businesses, cut costs and strip out layers of management, despite problems caused by the coronavirus pandemic.
+LONDON (Reuters) - HSBC will press ahead with plans to shift capital from underperforming businesses, cut costs and strip out layers of management, despite problems caused by the coronavirus pandemic.

-Chief Executive Noel Quinn said HSBC (HSBA.L) will proceed “wherever possible” with a transformation plan outlined in February, but has paused most of the associated redundancies.
+Chief Executive Noel Quinn said HSBC (HSBA.L) would proceed “wherever possible” with a transformation plan outlined in February, but had paused most of the associated redundancies.

 Europe’s biggest bank announced its latest cost-cutting plan before the coronavirus spread across Europe, leading investors to question whether HSBC would be able to carry it out.

-HSBC has said it will pause job cuts in order to avoid disruption and leaving staff unable to find work elsewhere, but Quinn’s re-commitment to the February strategy in a filing ahead of its annual shareholding meeting will remove some uncertainty.
+The bank has said it will pause job cuts in order to avoid disruption and leaving staff unable to find work elsewhere, but Quinn’s re-commitment to the February strategy in a filing ahead of its annual shareholding meeting will remove some uncertainty.

+Quinn has in recent weeks cut several top roles in HSBC’s investment bank and reshuffled his lieutenants, Reuters reported on Monday.

-It will be the first major British lender to report first quarter earnings, on April 28, with a sharp rise in provisions against bad loans expected.
+It will be the first major British lender to report first quarter earnings, on April 28, with a sharp rise in provisions against bad loans expected as borrowers struggle amid the economic lockdown.

 HSBC also apologised again to shareholders for cancelling its dividend, a move that sparked widespread outrage and a possible lawsuit from Hong Kong retail investors, many of whom rely on the payouts for a significant part of their income.